 *Black, brown, other racialized, Indigenous and trans/ gender non-conforming women all welcome.
 We recognize and honour the complexity of intersectional identities.

-Bonus Coaching: If you would like to continue your learning, Judy is offering a 3-session “Coaching for Impact” package (usually $150/session) to course participants for $395 (including a signed copy of her book, Ten Thousand Roses: The Making of a Feminist Revolution).
+Bonus Coaching: If you would like to continue your learning, you can book an individual coaching session with Judy for $125 (usually $150/session).
 The coaching comes with a specialization in presenting, speaking and communicating for maximum impact.

 Judy Rebick is one of Canada’s best-known feminist activists, journalists and writers.
 In the early 1990’s she was President of the National Action Committee on the Status of Women, Canada’s largest women’s group and helped pave the way for the leadership of Indigenous and women of colour as well as leading campaigns to win a stronger rape law, making domestic abuse grounds for refugee status and stopping the recriminalization of abortion.
 During the 1980’s, she was a leader of the pro-choice movement using direct action to win the full legalization of abortion in Canada.
 She was host of CBC debate show Face Off from 1994 to 1998 and Women’s Discussion Show Straight from the Hip until 2000.

 She has also been teaching university for 20 years with a focus on feminism and social movements.
 She was Director of Special Projects for the Canadian Hearing Society where she worked with deaf people to win an Employment Equity Act at the federal level and the teaching of American Sign Language in Schools for the Deaf.
 In 2002 Judy founded the first independent online news and discussion site in Canada.
 Before Facebook and Twitter, rabble.ca was a site for debate and discussion that continues until today.

 ~ Bhutila Karpoche